Kaltsoon/nosql/material/2-mongo-introduction.md

 5. Find out how to implement a query which lists all documents in a collection by reading the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 While you are reading the MongoDB documentation, choose the language as "MongoDB Shell" from the "Select your language" menu.
 Then, execute a query which list all the documents in the `book` collection using the MongoDB Shell

 > [!IMPORTANT]
-> Save the query in step 5 and its result to a file for a later submission.
+> Create a file `part2` (for example a Word document) and add the query in step 5 and its result to the file for a later submission.

 ⏭️ [Move on to the next section](./3-mongo-operations.md)